thatskartik/thatskartik.github.io/about.md

     <li> <a href = "./blog.html">Blog</a></li>
 </ul>

 I am a Master's student at CMU in the Machine Learning Department.
-Prior, I double majored in Computer Science and Engineering Sciences - (Electrical Engineering, Mathematics & Physics) and graduated with Honors in CS, a Minor in Stat-ML and an Institute Silver Medal from <a href = "https://www.iith.ac.in/">IIT Hyderabad</a>.
+Prior, studied  Computer Science and Engineering Sciences - (Electrical Engineering, Mathematics & Physics) and graduated with Honors in Computer Science, a Minor in

-In a past life, I played college basketball and swam for my school.
-I was born by the beaches in <a href = "https://en.wikipedia.org/wiki/Varkala">Varkala</a>.
+Stat-ML and an Institute Silver Medal from <a href = "https://www.iith.ac.in/">IIT Hyderabad</a>.